zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

       executed for **all roles**.
 This also affects your customers!

 Selected Conditions
-   These conditions only match if a complying selection is made (e.g. choosing another group in the ticket without saving).
+   These conditions are based on form values and match if an appropriate selection is made (e.g. choosing another group in the ticket without saving).
-   This applies also for the the creation of items and temporarily saved values.
+   This applies for drafts (active selection) and currently saved values.

 Saved Conditions
    These conditions only match if the selected values are stored in the